White House report blasts Chinese ‘malign activities’

-“The media’s focus on the current pandemic risks missing the bigger picture of the challenge that’s presented by the Chinese Communist Party,” Secretary of State Mike Pompeo said Wednesday.
+“The media’s focus on the current pandemic risks missing the bigger picture of the challenge that’s presented by the Chinese Communist Party,” Secretary of State Mike Pompeo said Wednesday before the White House released its report.

 “China’s been ruled by a brutal, authoritarian regime, a communist regime since 1949.
 For several decades, we thought the regime would become more like us — through trade, scientific exchanges, diplomatic outreach, letting them in the World Trade Organization as a developing nation.
 That didn’t happen,” he said.
 “We greatly underestimated the degree to which Beijing is ideologically and politically hostile to free nations.
 The whole world is waking up to that fact.”